 The JLL CT300 cross trainer is affordably priced, offers multiple resistance levels, a convenient on-board computer and a 5.5 kg flywheel that will help you maximize your workout.
-The CT300 was our first experience with the JLL brand, and we were pleased with its excellent performance.
+The CT300 was our first experience with the JLL brand, and we were pleased with its excellent performance so much that it made it into our best rated cross trainers list.

 We’re going to share our experience with this cross trainer in our detailed review below.